|Parks: 3||Miles: 543||Days: 9||Hours: 10|

 If you are following our itinerary, and visiting Sequoia National Park after Kings Canyon, you should have come down the General’s Highway.
 Along that trip, you should stop at the General Sherman tree, which is the largest known tree on earth.
 We suggest you take all day traveling and making stops along General’s Highway.
-Take the full day of it, and head out the Ash Mountain Entrance to Three Rivers.
+Take the full day to do it, and head out the Ash Mountain Entrance to Three Rivers.

-We decided to stay in the town of Three Rivers, CA, which only about a 7 mile (11 km) or 13-minute drive to the entrance of Sequoia through the Ash Mountain Entrance.
+We decided to stay in the town of Three Rivers, CA, which only about a 7 mile (11 km) or 13-minute drive to the entrance of Sequoia National Park through the Ash Mountain Entrance.
 There were plenty of Airbnb options in this area, but there are also a handful of hotels and motels in the same vicinity.

 The Silver City Resort is within the park, but – again – it fills up fast, and unless you are looking many months into the future, you will have to find other accommodations.

 If you still cannot find any space, consider Visalia, CA, which is about 40 minutes south from the park’s entrance.

 Honestly, there was so much to see along General’s Highway, that we spent the first day at Sequoia exploring the southern part of the route again.
 The Crystal Cave is one of the more than 200 natural caves in the park, but was well worth the $18-$5 (depending on age) admission price.

 The Giant Forest Museum and Moro Rock are a couple more must-stops along the way.

 As for hiking in Sequoia NP, the Big Trees Loop (1.2 miles round trip) near the Museum and the Cold Springs Nature Trail are two easy trails that the whole family can enjoy.
 The Marble Fork Trail (7.4 miles round trip) starts at the Potwisha Campground and winds up a strenuous trail to view the amazing Marble Falls.